miso-lims/walkthroughs/_includes/runs-add-pools.md

 Now check on the Order.

-1. Click on the _Orders_ page and verify that the _Remaining_ column now shows 1 for the pool you added to the run.
+1. Click on the _Active Orders_ page and verify that the _Remaining_ column now shows 1 for the pool you added to the run.